 In order to ensure long and trouble free life, the equipment should have proper care and maintenance.
-Enough space should be left around the unit for service and repair, see .Installation on page 13
+Enough space should be left around the unit for service and repair, see Installation Section for recommendations.

 Equipment, as shipped, is factory assembled as far as job specifications and shipping limitations allow.
-Where field assembly is required, bolts, nuts, screws and gasketing material are provided with each module.
+Where field assembly is required, bolts, nuts and gasketing material are provided with each module.
 Modules bolt together from the inside of the upstream module.